etkecc/honoroit/README.md

 * Get a message from any matrix user proxied to a specific room.
 Any message that user will send in his 1:1 room with Honoroit will be proxied as thread messages
 * Chat with that user through the honoroit bot in a thread inside your special room.
 Any member of that special room can participate in discussion
-* When request fulfilled - send a `@honoroit done` (with mention) in that thread - thread topic will be renamed and "proxied user" will know that request was closed (bot will leave user's room with special notice)
+* When request fulfilled - send a `!ho done` in that thread - thread topic will be renamed and "proxied user" will know that request was closed (bot will leave user's room with special notice)

 ## How it looks like